 Enter Tracy Arm, a spectacular 22-mile-long fjord where waterfalls cascade from towering, glacially carved walls.
 We maneuver among large icebergs, keeping an eye out for feeding bears on the shoreline and mountain goats on the cliffs above.

 Discover the small town of Petersburg on Mitkof Island, founded more than 100 years ago by rugged Norwegian fishermen.
-A visit to Petersburg provides a glimpse of a true Alaskan town.
-There is an opportunity for optional flight-seeing via floatplane over nearby LeConte Glacier (weather permitting) and for hiking along forest trails.
+A visit to Petersburg provides a glimpse of a true Alaskan town and an opportunity for hiking along forest trails.
 Later, cruise out to look for whales in the southern part of Frederick Sound, or explore LeConte Bay, a virtual sculpture garden of grounded icebergs.

 These waters often make for great whale watching.
 Look for Steller sea lions hauled out on the rocky islands that dot the channels.
 Take a walk with naturalists along a quiet forest trail or kayak in the tiny coves in this area.